dhis2/dhis2-docs/src/user/configure-metadata.md

 (not "Query").
 It also must have **Execute query** run on it before being called.

-For instance, a view named **Data element count** with SQL type "View" with this SQL:
+For instance, if you created a view named **Data element count** with SQL type "View" and this SQL:

 ```sql
 select count(*) as count from dataelement;